univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: dns/allow/transfer

-   To deactivate the DNS zone transfer when using the OpenLDAP back end, set the value to ``none``.
+   To deactivate the DNS zone transfer when using the OpenLDAP backend, set the value to ``none``.
 For more information, see :ref:`ip-config-configuration-of-zone-transfers`.